colinrioux/Hangman/README.md

 # Hangman
 ======
-Project by pnhwill and colin350 for school project 2014
+Project by pnhwill and colinrioux for school project 2014

 Old